Reference

 original_sql

-As the name suggests, it persists the results of the sql property of the cube.
-Pre-aggregations of type original_sql should only be used when the cube's sql is a complex query (i.e. nested, window functions and/or multiple joins).
+As the name suggests, it persists the results of the sql property of the cube in the data source (rather than Cube Store). original_sql pre-aggregations should only be used when the cube's sql is a complex query (i.e., nested subqueries, window functions, and/or multiple joins).

-originalSql pre-aggregations must only be used when storing pre-aggregations in the source database.
+originalSql pre-aggregations must only be stored in the data source.
 While you can set external: true for original_sql pre-aggregation, this is not recommended or generally supported.

 They often do not provide much in the way of performance directly, but there are two specific applications: